hpc-uk/archer-benchmarks/reports/single_node/index.md

-If we look at the correlation coefficients for OpenSBLI benchmark performance compared to the different system aspects ([Table 13](#tab13)) it appears that the performance is not strongly correlated to either floating point performance or memory performance although there are possible correlations to floating point performance (in terms of GFLOP/s) and number of memory channels.
+If we look at the correlation coefficients for OpenSBLI benchmark performance compared to the different system aspects ([Table 13](#tab13)) it appears that the performance is not strongly correlated to either floating point performance or memory performance although there are possible correlations to floating point performance (in terms of GFLOP/s) and number of memory channels suggesting that both these aspects of the systems may be important for the performance of this benchmark.

 <a id="tab13"></a>Table 13: Correlation coefficients for different aspects of systems hardware correlated to performance of
 the OpenSBLI 512^3, Taylor-Green vortex benchmark.